 The National Postsecondary Education Cooperative (NPEC) issued Information Required to Be Disclosed Under the Higher Education Act of 1965: Suggestions for Dissemination (NPEC 2010-831).
 This publication is available at http://nces.ed.gov.

-Additional Information including Student Handbook, FERPA, Financial Aid, Clery Report, and student consumer information are located at (COMING SOON)
+Additional Information including Student Handbook, FERPA, Financial Aid, Clery Report, and student consumer information are located at the student consumer information page.

 Notification of class cancellation: